Estimated reading time: 5 minutes

 Anybody who has gone through it can vouch for that.
 Regardless of the particular diagnosis, it’s characterized by a profound impact on daily life, and it almost always entails some form of suffering.

 People who enter mental health facilities require a caring personality and compassion.
-A natural desire to alleviate peoples’ pain will inevitably help you become an effective mental health technician.
+A natural desire to alleviate peoples’ pain will inevitably help you become an effective behavioral health assistant.

 The field of mental health isn’t easy.